 - b.
-The upper panel will move OUT and the blade will move UP.
+The slide will move OUT and the blade will move UP.
 STOP the blade UP operation when the blade is at the pinch point with the hopper sill. - c.
 Watch for refuse that is pushed out of the hopper. - d.
-PUSH the upper panel and blade levers at the same time and RELEASE the levers.
-The levers will self-center at the end of the commanded position by way of valve internal hydraulic pressure.
-See the figure below.
+PUSH the slide and blade levers at the same time and RELEASE the levers.
+The levers will selfcenter at the end of the commanded position by way of valve internal hydraulic pressure.
+See the figure below. - e.
+The slide and blade move and compact the refuse into the body.